 If $m > w+1$, we first restore the pointer distribution of $v_0$.
 Due to the insertion of a new node, the sample range now contains an additional node $u$.
 Note that $u$ is not necessarily the newly inserted node; if the new key is the first or second smallest in \Li, $u$ is the former second node of \Li.

-If we, conceptually, wanted to draw pointers for \Li anew, there are two possibilities: either $u$ is part of the sample, namely with probability $p=\frac{k}{m-2}$, or $u$ is not part of it. \footnote{ The overall number of $k$-samples from $n$ items is $\binom nk$; if we forbid, say, item $n$, we have only $\binom {n-1}k$ choices left.
+If we, conceptually, wanted to draw pointers for \Li anew, there are two possibilities: either $u$ is part of the sample, or $u$ is not part of the sample.
+The probability for the latter case is

+since the overall number of $k$-samples from $n$ items is $\binom nk$ and if we forbid, say, item $n$, we have $\binom {n-1}k$ choices left.

-} In the first case, we have to rebalance all of \Li.
+Let us denote by $p = k/n$ the counter probability, \ie, the probability that $u$ is part of the sample.
+In that case, we have to rebalance all of \Li.
 Conditional on the event that $u$ is not in the sample, the existing jump pointer of $v_0$ has the correct distribution: it has been chosen as the median of a random sample not containing $u$.

 In the algorithm, we thus rebalance \Li with probability $p$, where we draw the jump pointer of $v_0$ conditional on $u$ being part of the sample.
 Otherwise, $v_0$'s jump pointer can be kept, and we continue recursively in the uniquely determined sublist that contains the inserted node \parenthesissign that is, unless $v_0$ does not have a jump pointer yet, since $v_0$ is the newly inserted node.
-In that case, we simply \emph{steal} the jump-pointer of its direct successor, $v_1$, which has the correct conditional distribution.
+In that case, we simply \emph{steal} the jump pointer of its direct successor, $v_1$, which has the correct conditional distribution.
 Now $v_1$ does not have a jump pointer, and we treat this case recursively, as if $v_1$ was the newly inserted node.